 The start was very similar to the PCT as there is no shade just open space, hiking through the high desert.

 About 30 minutes in I decided to break out my umbrella as there was no wind.
 I got it set off my pack to make it so I don’t have to hold it, can keep using my hiking poles.
 It worked really well as hiking under the umbrella gives you about 10 degrees cooler.
 However it doesn’t work great in the wind.
-Got about an hour and half of hiking before the wind started to pick up to where my umbrella would break, happened on the PCT. so walked a little in the midday sun without the umbrella which wasn’t too bad as I was drinking lots of water.
+Got about an hour and half of hiking before the wind started to pick up to where my umbrella would break, happened on the PCT.
+So walked a little in the midday sun without the umbrella which wasn’t too bad as I was drinking lots of water.

 Around 4pm felt like it was time to move on.
 I had 5.5 miles to go until the water cache.
 I had about 1.5 liters of water left and figured that would be good.
-I followed the River bed pretty much the whole way to the water cache.
+I followed the river bed pretty much the whole way to the water cache.
 Right before the water cache the trail took a turn off the river bed, had an arrow pointing the way made out of rocks.
-I knew the water was near but my map should it more down the trail.
+I knew the water was near but my map showed it more down the trail.
 I went about a quarter of mile before reading the notes about the water cache.
 I was suppose to stay on the river bed until it came out to a gravel road.

-Not much back track and was at the water.
+Not much back tracking and was at the water.
 I had just run out of water right before I got there so I timed that perfectly.
-I filled up in total of about 6 liters which some was to drink there, make dinner and fill up until the next water source.
+I filled up on a total of about 6 liters which some was to drink there, make dinner and fill up until the next water source.
 In all I hung around about an hour.
 With a full belly of Lipton chicken flavored rice and tuna I was off another 2.5 miles to my camp spot for the night.

 Those last 2 miles was not the easiest and not much of a trail to follow at times.
 I had to keep looking for the posts that are stunk in the ground.

 Right as it really started to get dark I got to my campsite.
-Off to the north I could see al nice thunderhead building and could tell it was raining and lighting but it didn’t seem to be headed my way, let’s hope not.
+Off to the north I could see a nice thunderhead building and could tell it was raining and lighting but it didn’t seem to be headed my way, let’s hope not.